FRC-Team-1405/HuntTheWumpus/README.md

 When shooting and arrow the player decide how far it will travel (1 - 5) and the path it will take by listing the rooms.
 If path to a room is invalid the arrow will pick a path at random.
 Warning the arrow could fly back and hit the player.

-If you fire an arrow it migth wake up the Wumpus.
+If you fire an arrow it might wake up the Wumpus.
 A Wumpus that is awake may or may not move to a different room.
 The Wumpus cannot fall into the pits or be carried by bats.
 If it enters the same room as the player, it will eat the player.

 #[Original sample run](https://www.atariarchives.org/bcc1/showpage.php?page=248)